stevieoberg/stevieoberg.github.io/now.md

 I am open to considering new opportunities as I'm eager to learn and grow in my field.

 <small class="text-muted">If my activities or priorities change, this page will reflect it.
-Last updated: December 16, 2017</small>
+Last updated: January 16, 2018</small>